Toy Museum

 The revamped Toy Museum offers more interactive activities for younger visitors, including an activities area, a special trail to follow, and an exhibition space where local children and schools can show off their creativity.

 The accessibility has improved overall, enabling more people to enjoy the Toy Museum.
-There will be an installation of a new lift in autumn 2025, which will provide access for wheelchair users.
+A lift has been installed which will provide access for wheelchair users.
 Sensory exhibits and additional interpretation, including British Sign Language signage panels are making it easier for more visitors to interact with the collection everyday.

 The Toy Museum collection at Penshurst Place consists of around 2,000 items, with pieces dating from the Georgian period to the 1980’s.
 It included dolls’ houses and dolls’ house furniture; Pollock’s toy theatres; mechanical toys; rocking horses; story books; and games.